 What is KYC Onboarding?

-The KYC onboarding process involves the necessary procedures that a company must follow to verify a customer’s identity and assess their risk level.
+KYC onboarding involves the necessary procedures that a company must follow to verify a customer’s identity and assess their risk level.
 The onboarding procedures must be completed before giving the new customer access to any product or service provided by the business.

 At a minimum, companies must obtain the following set of data during customer onboarding:

-• Full name
+- Full name

-• Date of birth
+- Date of birth

-• Address
+- Address

-It typically involves requesting the individual to provide a government-issued ID document and a selfie.
-As an alternative, companies can ask their customers to provide Proof of Address (PoA), which would be a bank statement or a tax bill, for instance.
+Adhering to Anti-Money Laundering (AML) compliance necessitates this process.
+It typically involves requesting the individual to provide a government-issued ID document (which is the document verification part) and a selfie (as a biometric check).
+As an alternative, companies can ask their customers to provide the mentioned PoA, and so on.

 KYC Onboarding and its Relation to AML